TheRachi3d/Home-Radiator-Smartification/README.md

 `Troubleshooting.mp4` is me diagnosing it by hand, isolating whether the motor itself was underpowered or whether the mount was the real problem.
 It was the mount: the clamp gave the housing one rotational degree of freedom too many.

 The fix couldn't be a screw or a bracket into the wall, that would have broken the original design requirement.
 Instead I added a series of support wedges along the length of the housing, each shaped to make precise, friction-tight contact between the housing profile and the wall behind it: not fastened, just dimensioned accurately enough (precision 3D printing and careful assembly) to seat snugly at multiple points along the housing rather than one.
-Spreading the contact along the length reacted the torque into the wall far more effectively than a single point could, removing the housing's last rotational degree of freedom around the pipe without a single screw or drop of glue — so the motor's torque went into turning the knob instead of spinning the housing. `Moment Problem_Partially Solved.mp4` shows it working, I've called it "partially solved" there isn't an update video of the build with all the support wedges installed with closer tolerances.
+Spreading the contact along the length reacted the torque into the wall far more effectively than a single point could, removing the housing's last rotational degree of freedom around the pipe without a single screw or glue, so the motor's torque went into turning the knob instead of spinning the housing. `Moment Problem_Partially Solved.mp4` shows it working, I've called it "partially solved" there isn't an update video of the build with all the support wedges installed with closer tolerances.

 ## Outcome